-- 2. Identify personal property to be conveyed and fixtures not to be conveyed with the property; make sure seller understands what stays and what goes unless there is written agreement to the contrary in the sales contract - 3.
-Note all significant defects and any signs that may indicate defects (e.g., red flags); remind seller of broker's duty to disclose all material facts about the seller's property to prospective buyers - 4.
-Suggest needed repairs and improvements to make the property more marketable; unresolved repair issues must be disclosed as a material fact to all prospective buyers - 5.
-Inquire as to whether any construction/alterations/repairs have been done - a.
+- 5. Inquire as to whether any construction/alterations/repairs have been done - a.
 Determine if required permits were obtained for - i.
 Construction, alteration, repair, removal or demolition of a building (e.g., room addition, deck addition, outbuilding construction) - ii.
 Installation, extension, alteration or general repair of a plumbing system, HVAC system, electrical wiring, devices, appliances or equipment - iii.
 Some work is exempt in a single-family residence; and permit requirements may vary between municipalities - b.
-Broker should verify that a permit was obtained by checking county or municipality records, and, if not, what remediation is needed - c.
-If seller does not resolve permitting issues prior to listing, then broker must disclose as a material fact to all prospective buyers - 6.
-If property is served by a septic system, verify the system's capacity with the county health department; obtain a copy of the septic permit, if available (The 4S's: Septic, Streets, Underground Storage Tanks and Square Footage section of the 2016-2017 General Update course) [Digital REM search for: septic system] - a.
+Broker should verify that a permit was obtained by checking county or municipality records, and, if not, what remediation is needed

+- c.
+If seller does not resolve permitting issues prior to listing, then broker must disclose as a material fact to all prospective buyers - If property is served by a septic system, verify the system's capacity with the county health department; obtain a copy of the septic permit, if available (The 4S's: Septic, Streets, Underground Storage Tanks and Square Footage section of the 2016-2017 General Update course located in ShareFile) [Digital REM search for: septic system] - a.
 Marketing should only indicate the number of bedrooms approved on the septic permit - b.
 Occupancy is presumed to be 2 persons per bedroom - c.
-Resolve any septic system issues prior to listing or disclose as a material fact to all prospective buyers - D. Advise seller of their rights and obligations under the Residential Property Disclosure Act and assist the seller in fulfilling the statutory obligations [NCGS 48E, Rules 58A .0114 & .0019] (Manual, Chapter 8, Other State Disclosure Laws, pp. 178-185) J [Digital REM search for: RPOADS]
+Resolve any septic system issues prior to listing or disclose as a material fact to all prospective buyers - D. Advise seller of their rights and obligations under the Residential Property Disclosure Act and assist the seller in fulfilling the statutory obligations [NCGS 47E, Rules 58A.0114 & .0019] (Manual, Chapter 8, Other State Disclosure Laws, pp. 175-185) J [Digital REM search for: RPOADS]